-In recent years, Senegal has made vast strides in the battle against malaria, with the rate of outpatient cases tumbling from over 30 percent in the early 2000s to less than five percent in 2015 (hopes are high for total elimination by 2030).
-Many of the main tourist areas, such as Dakar, Saint-Louis, la Petite-Côte and Casamance’s Atlantic Coast can be visited without anti-malarials, but visitors should take precautions if heading inland (especially the south-east) and during the rainy season (July-September).
+In recent years, Senegal has made vast strides in the battle against malaria, with the rate of outpatient cases tumbling from over 30% in the early 2000s to less than 5% in 2015 (hopes are high for total elimination by 2030).
+Many of the main tourist areas, such as Dakar, Saint-Louis, la Petite Côte and Casamance’s Atlantic Coast can be visited without anti-malarials, but visitors should take precautions if heading in-land (especially the south-east) and during the rainy season (July-September).

 On the whole, Senegal has a very low rate of thievery and street crime.
 Leave your belongings unattended – such as a beach bag while swimming or a phone charging behind a bar – and it tends to be there when you get back.
 However, no country is immune to petty crime and Senegal is no exception.

-In particular, pickpockets operate in the downtown Plateau area of Dakar, especially around the Place de L’Indépendance and Sandaga Market, while robberies have been known to take place along the Western Corniche at night.
-In general, if you stick to well-lit areas, avoid large gatherings (demonstrations, etc) and keep valuables out of sight (preferably zipped up in either a pocket or bag), you should be fine.
+In particular, pickpockets operate in the downtown Plateau area of Dakar, especially around the Place de L’Indépendence and Sandanga Market, while robberies have been known to take place along the Western Corniche at night.
+In general, if you stick to well-lit areas, avoid large gatherings (demonstrations etc) and keep valuables out of sight (preferably zipped up in either a pocket or bag), you should be fine.

 Roads are the biggest danger to your health in Senegal.
 In cities and towns, pedestrians, taxis, motorbikes, horse-carts and trucks all jostle for superiority and will perform any manoeuvre that will give them an edge (don’t be surprised if your taxi decides to drive up a pavement to avoid a one-way system).